ParisWright/PWrightistaken.github.io/index.md

 Alongside my academic coursework, I stay up-to-date with emerging trends and threats in cybersecurity.
 This includes exploring cutting-edge topics, such as ethical hacking and incident response, to build a well-rounded skill set.
 My goal is to leverage this knowledge and hands-on experience to secure digital environments, defend against cyber threats, and ultimately contribute to a safer digital world.

-# Basic htmlvproject that verifies a persons age to confirm whether they are an adult or minor.
+# Basic html project that verifies a persons age to confirm whether they are an adult or minor.

 <!DOCTYPE html>
 <html lang="en">